mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 ### Mini variant sidebar

-In this variant of the layout sidebar it shows as a compact mini-drawer with icons only that can be expanded/collapsed in any screen size to show more details.
-The sidebar always persists alongside the page content.
+In this variant of the layout sidebar it defaults to a compact mini-drawer with icons only in desktop and tablet viewports that can be expanded/collapsed to show more details.

 {{"demo": "DashboardLayoutMiniSidebar.js", "height": 400, "iframe": true}}